YashGupta033/python-sdk-docs2/docs/order_book/fetch_completedorder.md

 <!-- ## Fetch Completed Orders -->

 The Completed Orders API retrieves information about orders that have been successfully executed and completed from the order book.
 By accessing this API, users can obtain detailed data on their past transactions, including the order ID, type of order, price, quantity, timestamp, and any associated fees.
 This API provides valuable insights into trading activity, allowing users to analyze their performance, track order history, and reconcile transactions efficiently.
-With the ability to access comprehensive information on completed orders, traders can make informed decisions, refine their strategies, and optimize their trading activities for better outcomes.

 ``` python